mohammedri/trump_tweet_classifier/README.md

 ## Why Atlas?

-With Atlas, we're excited to bring you a machine learning platform which ships with a local scheduler and Python SDK which enables developers to manage hundreds of experiments while ensuring full reproducibility.
+With Atlas, we're excited to bring you a machine learning platform shipping with a local scheduler and Python SDK which enables developers to manage hundreds of experiments while ensuring full reproducibility.
 * Atlas allows you to quickly schedule Python code to be run on CPUs or GPUs.
-* Atlas automatically creates the appropriate Python environment to run the job and discards it once the job is completed.
+* Atlas automatically creates the Python environment to run the job and discards it once the job is completed.
 * Atlas allows the user to run and track many ML experiments.
 The Atlas GUI (running at https://localhost:5555) gives the user a comprehensive view of all the ML experiments in one place.